neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 ## Creating the state machine

 Let's now add our application logic.
 Our user flow will primarily consist of 2 steps: first the user will see a screen with 3 buttons to choose the duration of the training from; then they will see a video whose brightness depends on their focus (the average Alpha amplitude).
-This video will
-For that flow we now need to create a _state machine_.
+For that flow we now need to first create a _state machine_ and second change the layout in the top right corner to the _State Machine Designer_.

 ![Creating the state machine](../neuromoreStudio/Images/FirstApplication/17_SM.png)